siphiwemanda/TheGreatSheepEscape/README.md

 ```
 http://localhost:3001/
 ```
-test can be run by navigating to the root directory and runnning
+test can be run by navigating to the root directory and running

 ```
 npm test